arwa486/UW-FinTech-Introduction/homework/hw1_fintech_case_study.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+ They should offer competitive loans for customers and non-customers.
+So far Varo does not offer loan products which is something other FinTech companies do (e.g. LendingClub [LendingClub](https://www.lendingclub.com)).

 * Why do you think that offering this product or service would benefit the company?
+Loans are assets for the creditor.
+By issuing loans to customers and non-customers at competitive rates, they increase their brand awareness and business revenue.

 * What technologies would this additional product or service utilize?
+To offer competitive rates, Varo could use "Artificial Intelligence" to determine the size, rate, and term of the loan.
+While this technology is still being tested and would need to be reviewed by a human for compliance, it would reduce bias and inefficiency of the traditional loan officer/agent.
+It could also create data that can be used to provide further tailoring of the loans.

 * Why are these technologies appropriate for your solution?
+Artificial Intelligence is already being used in the banking sector.
+Products such as Mint by Intuit [Mint](https://mint.intuit.com) to Erica by Bank of America [Erica](https://promo.bankofamerica.com/erica/) use machine learning algorithms of customer data to provide insights into spending patterns and provide notices (e.g. "Upcoming Phone Bill").